 We tried modafinil

 It’s the study drug which could save your degree.
-We tried Modafinil and this is what it’s like.
+Here’s everything you need to know about buying and trying modafinil

 Forget Red Bull, Ritalin and Adderall, the Big Names in Chemistry are all talking about Modafinil: the non-addictive ‘wakefulness’ drug even the army are using.